 1. PURPOSE AND PHILOSOPHY

 The Board of Education (Board) recognizes the personal and societal benefits of health education taught by qualified educators.
 The Board also recognizes its duty under Utah law to provide for the responsible instruction of students in certain areas of health education.
-Specifically, the Board recognizes that the standards and objectives adopted by the Utah State Board of Education include instruction on the physical and emotional aspects of human sexuality and the mental, emotional, social, and physical changes that occur throughout a person’s life.
-Utah law places certain requirements on the instruction of human sexuality and related areas, such as human reproduction, maturation, sexually transmitted diseases, and human relationships.
+Specifically, the Board recognizes that the standards and objectives adopted by the Utah State Board of Education include instruction on the physical and emotional aspects of human development and the mental, emotional, social, and physical changes that occur throughout a person’s life.
+Utah law places certain requirements on sex education instruction and related areas, such as human reproductive processes, maturation, sexually transmitted diseases, and human relationships.

-The Board believes the human sexuality curriculum should promote marriage and the family, emphasizing sexual abstinence before marriage and fidelity within marriage.
+The Board believes the sex education curriculum should promote marriage and the family, emphasizing sexual abstinence before marriage and fidelity within marriage.

-This policy is adopted to outline requirements on instruction of maturation and human sexuality, as well as requirements and procedures for adoption of curriculum and materials used therewith.
+This policy is adopted to outline requirements for sex education instruction, health education instruction, and related areas, as well as requirements and procedures for adoption of curriculum and materials used therewith.

 “Health and Sex Education Curriculum Materials Review Committee” or “Committee” means the committee formed consistent with Utah Admin.
-Code R277-474-2, as described in Section 3 of this policy.
+Code R277-474, as described in Section 3 of this policy.

-“Health education instruction” means instruction in the curricula required under Utah Code Ann. § 53G-10-402(2)(a): community and personal health, physiology, personal hygiene, prevention of communicable disease, refusal skills, and the harmful effects of pornography.
+“Health education instruction,” as more fully described in section 6, means instruction in the curricula required under Utah Code Ann. § 53G-10-402(2)(a): the success sequence, community and personal health, physiology, personal hygiene, prevention of communicable disease, human development, marriage and safe dating practices, refusal skills, resilience, situational awareness, the harmful effects of pornography, and the consequences of behaviors that pose a risk to individual health or of failure under the success sequence.

-“Maturation education” means instruction and materials used to teach fifth or sixth grade students about the physical and emotional changes associated with puberty.
+“Maturation education” is included in the definition of sex education instruction and means instruction and materials used to teach fifth or sixth grade students about the physical and emotional changes associated with puberty.
 Maturation education is intended to assist in protecting students from abuse and to promote hygiene and good health practices.
 Instruction and materials must be Medically Accurate and age appropriate.

-“Medically accurate” means verified or supported by research conducted in compliance with scientific methods and published in journals that have received peer review, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field, such as the American Medical Association.
+“Medically accurate” means verified or supported by research conducted in compliance with scientific methods and published in journals that have received peer review, and recognized as accurate and objective by professional organizations and agencies with expertise in the relevant field.

 “Parental Notification Form” means the form approved by the Utah State Board of Education as described in Utah Admin.
-Code R277-474 and referenced in the Forms section at the end of this policy as the Utah State Board of Education Parent/Guardian Consent Form, Sex education instruction.
+Code R277-474 and referenced in the Forms section at the end of this policy as the Utah State Board of Education Parent Consent Form for Sex Education Instruction.

 “Refusal skills” is defined in Utah Code Ann. § 53G-10-402 and means instruction: